-Teachers and parents of preschoolers have become increasingly vocal opponents of superhero play out of concern that it might increase safety problems within child care settings or schools and escalate violence as children grow older.
-Some even ban it completely.
-However, banning this type of play might not be the most effective way to deal with it.
-In fact, some research suggests that this behavior might actually portray a developmental step that is necessary to children’s healthy growth.
+Some research suggests that superhero play might actually portray a developmental step that is necessary to children’s healthy growth.
 In addition, parents and teachers can use this as an opportunity to teach values, respect, and safety.

-The creative aspects of superhero play can be wonderful stimuli for kids’ imaginations and provide a great outlet to expand energy.
-Embrace this kind of play with some of the following strategies for your little superhero fans!
+The creative aspects of superhero play can be wonderful stimuli for children’s imaginations and provide a great outlet to expand energy.
+Embrace this kind of play with some of the following strategies for your superhero fans!

 - Choose the time and place.
 When children know there is a specific time and place, it is less likely to impact other areas and activities.
 Outdoors is best.